ManicodeSecurity/Defending-DevOps/labs/3-K8S-Cluster-Setup/lab.md

  ```

 9. Un-comment the redis container lines in the link-unshorten-deployment.yaml manifest to deploy a second container within our Pod.
 Use `kubectl replace -f link-unshorten-deployment.yaml` to commit the changes after the lines have been un-commented.
-10. If you are curious about container-to-container communication within a running Pod, exec into the pod using the following command.
-The ContainerName can be found in the link-unshorten-deployment.yaml file.
+10. If you are curious about container-to-container communication within a running Pod, exec into the Redis container using the following command.
+The name of the Redis container is `unshorten-redis-cache` which is declared in the link-unshorten-deployment.yaml file.
 ```
-kubectl exec -it <PodName> -c <ContainerName> /bin/bash redis-cli ping
+kubectl exec -it <PodName> -c unshorten-redis-cache /bin/bash redis-cli ping
 ```

-11. This Redis container has very few Linux packages installed (a good thing!) installed so we can go get curl using:
+11. This Redis container has very few Linux packages installed (a good thing!) installed so we can go get curl using the following command.
+This is for demonstration purposes.
+It is not recommended to install ad hoc tools in running containers...remember CATTLE not PETS!
 ```
 apt-get update && apt-get install curl
 ```